open-politics/SSARE/README.md

 # SSARE
+Working on finding the needle in the haystack 🪡🌐✨
 # Semantic Search Article Recommendation Engine
 Always up-to-date political news RAG endpoint for semantic search and article recommendations.